BoundlessView/seldon-deployment-ai-ocr/readme.md

 ## 3. `Seldon Deployment CRD` to deploy inference graph on Kubernetes <a name="deployment"></a>

 **How are we going to run those microservices on Kubernetes?** A possible answer is creating a typical [Kubernetes Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) for each docker image.
 This is fine, but how the detector service is going to connect to the recogniser?
-Each microservice is prepared to evaluate the input data on the loaded ML model and return the result, while in our [inference graph](#inference-graph), the output of the detector needs to be forwarded to the recogniser.
+Each microservice is prepared to evaluate the input data on the loaded ML model and return a result, while in our [inference graph](#inference-graph), the output of the detector needs to be forwarded to the recogniser.
 So, an Orchestration is required here to facilitate this communication.
 Seldon Core provides this out of the box through [Seldon Deployment CRD](https://docs.seldon.io/projects/seldon-core/en/latest/workflow/overview.html#seldondeployment-crd) (Custom Resource Definition).

 As described in the original [documentation](https://docs.seldon.io/projects/seldon-core/en/latest/graph/inference-graph.html), the key components of Seldon Deployment CRD: